carpentries-incubator/reproducible-publications-quarto/_episodes/04-good-project.md

 - How do you use version control to keep track of your work?

 objectives:
-- Best pratices for working on research projects involving data
+- Best pratices for working on research projects involving data.
-- The purpose of using .Rproj files
+- The purpose of using .Rproj files.
-- Using version control in RStudio
+- Using version control in RStudio.
-- Starting or continuing an R project
+- Starting or continuing an R project.

 keypoints:
-- keypoint #1.
-Specific concept or syntax learned in this episode
-- keypoint #2.
-Specific concept or syntax learned in this episode
+- Use best practices for file and folder organization.
+This includes using relative file paths as opposed to complete file paths.
+- Make sure that all data are backed up on multiple devices and that you treat raw data as read-only.
+- We can use Git and Github to keep track of what we've done in the past, and what we plan to do in the future.
+- Rproj files are pivotal to keeping everything bundled and organized.
 ---